Noble-Lab/casanovo/docs/getting_started.md

 Not all releases might have a model file included on the [Releases page](https://github.com/Noble-Lab/casanovo/releases), in which case model weights for alternative releases with the same major version number can be used.

+The most recent model weights for Casanovo version 3.x are currently provided under [Casanovo v3.0.0](https://github.com/Noble-Lab/casanovo/releases/tag/v3.0.0):
+- `casanovo_massivekb.ckpt`: Default Casanovo weights to use when analyzing tryptic data.
+These weights will be downloaded automatically if no weights are explicitly specified.
+- `casanovo_non-enzy.checkpt`: Casanovo weights to use when analyzing non-tryptic data, obtained by fine-tuning the tryptic model on multi-enzyme data.
+These weights need to be downloaded manually.

 ## Running Casanovo

 ```{note}